- Adding payments

 Offsetting Payments and Credit Invoices

-Introduction: What is Offsetting?
+Introduction: What Is Offsetting?

 Why Should You Offset?